Fairfax County Police release video of fatal shooting

 FAIRFAX, Va. – Police have released video of a fatal shooting at the end of a car chase on a northern Virginia highway.

-Twenty-five-year-old Bijan Ghaisar of McLean died last month after he was shot by U.S. Park Police.
+Twenty-five-year-old Bijan Ghaisar of McLean died after the Nov.
+17 chase, in which he was shot by U.S. Park Police.
 Authorities say Ghaisar fled after being involved in a crash on the George Washington Parkway.
 The FBI is now investigating the shooting.

 Fairfax County Police Chief Edwin Roessler said Wednesday he released the video Wednesday in an effort at transparency.

-Note: An earlier version of this story incorrectly stated that Ghaisar died last month.